-The Best Supermarket Cash Back Rewards Card: Blue Cash Preferred® from American Express
+The Best Grocery Rewards Card: Blue Cash Preferred® from American Express

 I’m starting to think a lot more categorically about how I use my credit cards in order to max out on cash back rewards for every type of purchase I make.